-This final rule establishes the schedules of fees that are necessary to implement the Congressional mandate for FY 2003.
-The final rule will result in increases in the annual fees charged to certain licensees and holders of certificates, registrations, and approvals, and decreases in annual fees for others.
-Licensees affected by the annual fee increases and decreases include those that qualify as a small entity under NRC's size standards in 10 CR 2.810.
+This proposed rule would establish the schedules of fees that are necessary to implement the Congressional mandate for FY 2003.
+The proposed rule would result in increases in the annual fees charged to certain licensees and holders of certificates, registrations, and approvals, and decreases in annual fees for others.
+Licensees affected by the annual fee increases and decreases include those that qualify as a small entity under NRC's size standards in 10 CFR 2.810.
 The Regulatory Flexibility Analysis, prepared in accordance with 5 U.S.C.
-604, is included as Appendix A to this final rule.
+604, is included as Appendix A to this proposed rule.

-The Small Business Regulatory Enforcement Fairness Act of 1996 (SBREFA) was signed into law on March 29, 1996.
-The SBREFA requires all Federal agencies to prepare a written compliance guide for each rule for which the agency is required by 5 U.S.C.
-604 to prepare a regulatory flexibility analysis.
-Therefore, in compliance with the law, Attachment 1 to the Regulatory Flexibility Analysis is the small entity compliance guide for FY 2003.
+The Small Business Regulatory

+Enforcement Fairness Act of 1996

+(SBREFA) was signed into law on March

+29, 1996.
+The SBREFA requires all

+Federal agencies to prepare a written

+compliance guide for each rule for

+which the agency is required by 5 U.S.C.

+604 to prepare a regulatory flexibility

+analysis.
+Therefore, in compliance with

+the law, Attachment 1 to the Regulatory

+Flexibility Analysis is the small entity

+compliance guide for FY 2003.